 Along with the Home Office Deduction is Office Equipment.

-That is no longer a deductible expense, but I’m really not sure with the language for business.
-But nuts and bolts is your tax prep fees, bookkeeping fees, accounting fees, those fees are tax deductible.
+That is no longer a deductible expense, but I’m really not sure about the language for business.
+But nuts and bolts is your tax prep fees, bookkeeping fees, accounting fees, those fees are tax-deductible.
 That includes your software, so if you file your own taxes and you use TurboTax, or one of the other ones, then fine.
-If you pay for QuickBooks, whether it’s desktop version, online… FreshBooks, Wave, whatever… I think wave is free, but anyway.
+If you pay for QuickBooks, whether it’s the desktop version, online… FreshBooks, Wave, whatever… I think waves are free, but anyway.
 If you pay fees for bookkeeping software that is tax-deductible as well.

-So you want to make sure that you go through and you make sure you deduct everything that you’re entitled to deduct and having that documentation, because dude, it’s the law.
+So, you want to make sure that you go through and you make sure you deduct everything that you’re entitled to deduct and have that documentation, because dude, it’s the law.
 Take advantage of the law, right?
 Because you want to reduce your taxable income.

-So that’s it.
 Those are 10 Overlooked Tax Deductions For Home Business Owners.
-A lot of people don’t know that fees that they pay are tax deductible, and how you need to keep documented records.
+A lot of people don’t know that fees that they pay are tax-deductible, and how you need to keep documented records.
 That’s the important thing.
-So what you get paid from… Again, I use Amazon because I sell on Amazon, and they pay you a certain amount once they deduct their fees and stuff, but you’ve got to report your gross sales, and also for third party payers like Amazon, like PayPal, like Uber, or whatever.
-If you have over 200 transactions and $20,000 is 200 transaction and $20,000 they issue a 1099 K, though that 1099 K shows the gross amount of your sales, they do not report what their fees are.
+So what you get paid from… Again, I use Amazon because I sell on Amazon, and they pay you a certain amount once they deduct their fees and stuff, but you’ve got to report your gross sales, and also for third-party payers like Amazon, like PayPal, like Uber, or whatever.
+If you have over 200 transactions and $20,000 in 200 transactions and $20,000 they issue a 1099 K, though that 1099 K shows the gross amount of your sales, they do not report what their fees are.
 So that’s why it’s important for you?
 When you’re reporting to make sure that you are reporting your gross sales.
 Because that’s what they’re reporting to the IRS on your 1099 K.